chenxi-yang/CAROL/README.md

 # CAROL

-This repository contains main implementation for CAROL: [Certifiably Robust Reinforcement Learning through Model-Based Abstract Interpretation](https://arxiv.org/abs/2301.11374).
+This repository contains the main implementation for CAROL: [Certifiably Robust Reinforcement Learning through Model-Based Abstract Interpretation](https://arxiv.org/abs/2301.11374).
 (SaTML'24)

 ## Training Requirements
 The main code is tested with Python 3.8.12.
-The required packages are listed in `requirements.txt` and can be intalled with
+The required packages are listed in `requirements.txt` and can be installed with

 `pip install -r requirements.txt`

 `pip install auto_LiRPA==0.3`

 `pip install hydra-core==1.3.1`

 Additionally, MuJoCo 2.1 is required.

-To run the code, you need add this project's path in the PYTHONPATH with
+To run the code, you need to add this project's path in the PYTHONPATH with

 `export PYTHONPATH=$PYTHONPATH:/path/to/carol`